 - Writing for performance

 My research in performance and exile has been ongoing since 2003 when I co-organised the International Conference on Theatre and Exile (University of Toronto) and co-edited the special issues of Modern Drama on this subject.
 I have written on exile extensively including essays ‘Performing Like an Asylum Seeker: Paradoxes of Hyper-Authenticity’ (RIDE, 2008; re-printed in C. Bishop’s 'Double Agent' ICA, 2009; in 'European Theatre Practices 1900 to Present' eds.
 N. Holdsworth and G. Willcocks, Ashgate, 2014; and translated into Serbian for Teatron, 2013) and the co-edited monograph (with Y. Meerzon) Performance, Exile, ‘America’ (Palgrave, 2009).
-Most recently my reserach in the area has focused on performance of gender in the context of labour migration as part of the UKIERI funded collaborative project Gendered Citizenship: Manifestations and Performance.
+My reserach in the area has also focused on performance of gender in the context of labour migration as part of the UKIERI funded collaborative project Gendered Citizenship: Manifestations and Performance.

 I have explored issues of exile and identity in relation to space and performance of resistance in my last monograph 'Performance, Space, Utopia: Cities of War, Cities of Exile' (Palgrave 2012), which marks my intellectual and political engagement with performance practices in Belgrade and Sarajevo during the political upheaval and war in former Yugoslavia in the 1990s and beyond.
 My interest in cities has been further reflected in my most recent essays “Sarajevo: The World City Under Siege” (Performance and the Global City, eds.
 K. Solga and T.J Hopkins 2013), “Performing Belgrade: Itineraries of Non-Belonging” (Performing Cities, ed.
 N. Whybrow 2014), “Theatricality vs. Bare Life” (Grammar of Politics and Performance, eds.
 S. Rai and J. Reinelt, 2014).